gralco/dvk-mx8m-bsb/README.md

 # dvk-mx8m-bsb

-Development kit using EmCraft's i.MX 8M System-on-Module.
+Librem 5 Development Kit using EmCraft's i.MX 8M System-on-Module.

 KiCad v5.0.0 has been used to create this design.